Is the Forrester Groundswell biased?

 *Note Forrester has since called me to clarify that no one has been eliminated or whittled down, and that ALL entries will be judged on their proof of business value.
 Apparently there was an issue with one of the pages.
 I stand corrected.

-4 Responses to “Is the Forrester Groundswell biased?”
+4 thoughts on “Is the Forrester Groundswell biased?

 I have to agree with the thought posed here.
 Sometimes the value of the community doesn’t necessarily need to be monetary.
 I reposted this on inSocialMedia.com for our members to read.
 Feel free to come post more.